ArtifexSoftware/ghostpdl/demos/java/gsjava/README.txt

 Viewer:

-There is an eclipse project containing a viewer using the Java Ghostscript bindings in gsjava.
-The eclipse project is set up such that the gsjava eclipse project must be built to a jar file and used in the gsviewer eclipse project.
+There is an Eclipse project containing a viewer using the Java Ghostscript bindings in gsjava.
+The Eclipse project is set up such that the gsjava Eclipse project must be built to a jar file and used in the gsviewer Eclipse project.

 The viewer is designed to load PDF documents, but can also load other files like PostScript files and distill them into